-Our current Councillors will continue to hold their civic office until the rescheduled election is held on 4 September 2021.
+Our current Mayor and Councillors will continue to hold their civic office until the rescheduled election is held on 4 September 2021.

 Singleton Council’s election will be administered by the NSW Electoral Commission.
 For all information including key dates and registering as a candidate please visit the NSW Electoral Commission website or phone them on 1300 135 736.

 All elected members must lodge a declaration listing all political donations received and electoral expenditure incurred.
 A register of these declarations is available on the NSW Electoral Commission website.

 Voting is compulsory for all residents and fines may apply for not voting.
 To check you are correctly enrolled or to obtain an enrollment form visit the Electoral Commission website, phone 1300 135 736 or get a form from any Australia Post Office.

 The non-residential rolls provide people who are non-resident owners, occupiers and rate-paying lessees of rateable land within the Singleton Council area an opportunity to have a say in who is elected to Council.